• Dee Synnott Woodcraft

 I am Passionate about Traditional Crafts and the Natural world and am excited to share that love by teaching traditional woodcraft skills such as foot powered bowl lathe turning, hand carving vessels and spoon carving.

-I started this journey with the Pole-lathe that I built when I moved to the beautiful North Tipperary countryside in 2017.
+I started this journey with the Pole-lathe that I built when I moved to the beautiful North Tipperary countryside at the end of 2017.

 New Workshops added!